-It rattled Frank Teasley, the 2002 Beargrease winner, who left after checking Busa’s watch and arguing with Bair about timing.
+It rattled Frank Teasley, a previous Beargrease winner, who left after checking Busa’s watch and arguing with Bair about timing.
 Then veteran musher Keith Aili left, followed by Galloway.

 No one budged after that, and we left the checkpoint to the regulars, happy to sit into the wee hours.

 The next day, we strapped on snowshoes and spent the afternoon in the Boundary Waters, using canoe portages to travel from the glittering white expanses of Caribou Lake to Lizz Lake and then back to Poplar and the Banadad Trail.

 We returned to the Trail Center for dinner Tuesday evening.
 Proprietor Sarah Hamilton was at the front desk feeding her Rottweiler puppy a plate of Alaskan pollock and sauteed veggies.
 She still hadn’t been to bed after the big night, but she looked happy.

 “The Beargrease started up here, just a bunch of locals having fun,’’ she said.
 “Then somebody took it over and took it to Duluth, and they didn’t even know it was our idea.
 So we’re thrilled to have it back here.’’

 A mid-distance Beargrease musher cruises toward the finish line in Tofte.